ungoogled-software/ungoogled-chromium/docs/building.md

 * One of the following LLVM toolchain versions (which include Clang and LLD):
     * The latest stable LLVM version
     * A build of the LLVM revision used by Google to build Chromium.
 This is specified in the Chromium source tree under `tools/clang/scripts/update.py` in the constant `CLANG_REVISION`.
 (For more info about how Google manages its prebuilt LLVM toolchain, see the file in the Chromium source tree `docs/updating_clang.md`)
+    * A nightly snapshot LLVM build, available from [the LLVM apt repo](//apt.llvm.org).
+However, this may result in instability.

     Note that any other LLVM version may outright fail, or [cause unexpected behavior](https://github.com/Eloston/ungoogled-chromium/issues/586).

 For Debian-based systems:

-1. Add the [the LLVM APT repo](//apt.llvm.org/) for the appropriate LLVM version.
+1. Add the [the LLVM APT repo](//apt.llvm.org/) for the appropriate LLVM version (currently 8).
+    * Note that the APT URLs for development (aka nightly snapshot) LLVM versions *do not contain* the LLVM version in them.
-2. `# apt install clang-7 lld-7 llvm-7-dev python python3 ninja-build`
+2. `# apt install clang-8 lld-8 llvm-8-dev python python3 ninja-build`

 ### Build a tar archive